MGRayd/crusadarr/README.md

 </h1>

 <p align="center">
-  <strong>Crusadarr</strong> – a comprehensive Warhammer 40,000 Crusade game tracker that allows players to log their units kills and deaths, command points and round points.
+  <strong>Crusadarr</strong> – Your Ultimate Warhammer 40,000 Companion.
+Track every unit's triumphs, agendas, and sacrifices in the heat of Crusade gameplay.
+With Crusadarr, manage command points, tally round points, and chronicle every glorious (or grim) turn on the battlefield!
 </p>

 ---